riclolsen/json-scada/src/mqtt-sparkplug/README.md

     [ 12345.2, 23456.7, 345678.9 ]

-The script should extract values and return an array o object like
+The script should extract values and return an array of objects like

     [
     {